tlwilliams895/gis-devops/docs/_sources/walkthroughs/spring-integration-testing/index.rst.txt

 IntergrationTestConfig
 ^^^^^^^^^^^^^^^^^^^^^^

 In order to run our Integration Tests within Spring we need to configure a few tools.
-In your project you have been provided with an IntegrationTestConfig.java file.
+In your project you have been provided with an ``IntegrationTestConfig.java`` file.
 This file only does a few things, but is necessary for writing our integration tests.

 .. image:: /_static/images/spring-integration-tests/IntegrationTestConfig.png

 If you are looking for more information you should look up what these different annotations do.
-The most important to writing our Integration Tests is @AutoConfigureMockMvc.
-This is Dependency Injection.
+The most important annotation for writing our Integration Tests is ``@AutoConfigureMockMvc``, it handles Dependency Injection.
 We are injecting the MockMvc into this interface, and when we inject this interface into our Controller Test we will have access to MockMvc.

 MockMvc
 ^^^^^^^